Shelley Hack: Career

-Hack thereafter played a variety of starring and supporting roles.
+Hack played a variety of starring and supporting roles.
 She starred with Annette O'Toole and Meredith Baxter Birney in Vanities (1981), a television production of the comedy-drama stage play about the lives, loves and friendship of three Texas cheerleaders starting from high school to post-college graduation; it aired as a part of Standing Room Only, a series on the premium-television channel HBO.

 She received positive reviews for her portrayal of Cathy Long in Martin Scorsese's film The King of Comedy (1983).
 She had leading roles in two cult films: the comedy-horror film, Troll (1986) and the horror film The Stepfather (1987).
 She was also a regular on two short-lived TV series of the 1980s, Cutter to Houston (1983) and Jack and Mike (1986–87).
-She had several more notable appearances in film and television and on stage.
-Additionally, Hack narrated the audiobook The Lord of Hawkfell Island, for which AudioFile stated "Shelley Hack's mellifluous voice brings this Viking tale alive."
+In addition to several more notable appearances in film and television and on stage, she narrated the audiobook The Lord of Hawkfell Island, for which AudioFile stated "Shelley Hack's mellifluous voice brings this Viking tale alive."

+In 1984, Hack was hired to replace Paula Kelly and portray new public defender Christine Sullivan - who was going to be romantically involved with Judge Harry Stone (Harry Anderson) - on the sitcom Night Court, But when the series started rehearsals, Hack and producer Reinhold Weege realized there was a problem.
+"What happened was the role was changed, Instead of being a funny lady, as she was in the reading, they had changed her into a straight woman.
+It wasn't working, The concept just didn't work and that's what I told them...what's the point if it's not working?"
+Hack and the producer mutually and amicably agreed she would not continue with the series.
+Ellen Foley was brought in for season two as a new character, public defender Billie Young.
+In season three Markie Post was hired to portray Christine Sullivan.